Are buckyballs allotropes of carbon?

-Bucky ball is defined as the hollow spherical molecule composed of a large number of carbon atoms.
+A buckyball is defined as a hollow spherical molecule composed of a large number of carbon atoms.

 Bucky Ball (Fullerene) Structure:

 Fullerenes are molecules composed entirely of carbon atoms.
-They resemble graphite but besides hexagonal carbon rings also have pentagonal carbon rings.
-Fullerenes are hollow spheres, ellipsoid, tubes (nanotube), etc.
+They resemble graphite but hexagonal carbon rings also have pentagonal carbon rings.
+Fullerenes are hollow spheres, ellipsoids, tubes (nanotubes), etc.

 The spherical fullerenes are called Bucky Balls.
-The name is given to honor Richard Buckminster Fuller (an architect) who developed geodesic domes and the shape of C60 Bucky Ball is similar to that sort of dome.
+The name is given to honour Richard Buckminster Fuller (an architect) who developed geodesic domes and the shape of the C60 Bucky Ball is similar to that sort of dome.

 Bucky Ball (Fullerene) Discovery: